-Organizations participating in the demonstration project are:
+Organizations that participated in the demonstration project:

-- Implementing the DVHF philosophy and approach
+- Implemented the DVHF philosophy and approach

-- Exploring regionalization across domestic violence programs
+- Explored regionalization across domestic violence programs

-Goals of the demonstration project include:
+Goals of the demonstration project included:

 - Improved health and well-being for survivors of domestic violence and their children